nooku/guides.nooku.org/request-response/JSON.md

 This lets you tell your users what version of your api you are serving up.

 Its pretty straight forward to change it from our default of “1.0”.
-Just define a JSON class in your component and set the “version” in your $config variable.
+Just define a JSON class in your component and set the `version` in your $config variable.

 ### Links